Growing a Cherry Tree

 USDA Hardiness Zone

-Unless otherwise listed, cherry trees are hardy to USDA zones 5-9, unless otherwise noted, making it possible to grow them all over the United States!
+Unless otherwise listed, plum trees are hardy to USDA zones 4-9, making it possible to grow them all over the United States.
 The USDA zone rating tells you the minimum winter temperature at which the plants typically survive when properly hardened off.
 On the USDA website you will find a USDA Hardiness Map which provides information on the average minimum winter temperature in your location, by zip code.

-It should be understood that a USDA zone only refers to winter low temperatures and not the overall growing conditions for your area, such as rainfall, summertime temperatures, season length, soil quality, or any other factors that go into successfully growing your blueberries.
+It should be understood that a USDA zone only refers to winter low temperatures and not the overall growing conditions for your area, such as rainfall, summertime temperatures, season length, soil quality, chill hours, or any other factors that go into successfully growing your plum trees.

 Chill Hours